MaxJackson13/HackTheBox/Writer/Writer.md

 <img src='Images/loadfile.png'>

-I'll create a quick python script to send the payload to the login page, parse out the file contents and save the file.
+I'll create a quick python script to send the injection payload including the specified file as the first argument of the script to the login page, parse out the file contents and save the file.
 I'll use mysql's `TO_BASE64()` function to return the base64 encoded file to avoid HTML entity encoding in the response HTML.

 <img src='Images/script.png'>